tdhoang0412/python-class/README.md

 PhD level how to efficiently and flexibly solve scientific programming problems with the easy-to-learn, high-level programming language Python.
-The course specifically addresses students with no prior programming language.
+The course specifically addresses students with no prior programming experience.

 ## Where and when?
  - Where: AIfA CIP-Pool; Room 0.007 in the AIfA ground floor
- - When: 2:00 pm c.t. - 4 pm on each Monday (except public holidays) in the 2017 Summer Term
+ - When: 2:00 pm s.t. - 3:45 pm on each Monday (except public holidays) in the 2017 Summer Term

 ## Preconditions for the course
 I assume familiarity with the *Linux* operating system, especially using the